Olafaloofian/Using-ContextAPI-HOC/README.md

 }
 ```

 A few things here warrant discussion before moving on.
 The `createContext()` statement at the top of the file is what initializes Context API for us.
 In the return of ContextProvider, we pass the object we want global access to inside the `value` prop of the provider.
-Said a different way, **this object becomes our global store**.
+Said a different way, **this object becomes our global context**.
 To provide context data, state is spread into the object with `...this.state`.
 The global functions are then inserted as additional key/value pairs.

-Other functions and lifecycle methods (for example, componentDidMount) may be used in ContextProvider class as normal, but they will not be accessible through Context API **unless they are added to the object being passed in to `value`**.
+Other functions and lifecycle methods (for example, componentDidMount) may be used in ContextProvider class as normal, but they will not be accessible through Context API **unless they are added to the object being passed into** `value`.
 Lastly, we enable the ability to use the context in any component by wrapping `{this.props.children}` with `AppContext.Provider`.

 ---